Emory University: First and Second World Wars

-On April 6, 1917, the United States entered the First World War.
-Emory University organized a medical unit, composed of medical school faculty and medical alumni, that would be known as Emory Unit, Base Hospital 43.
-The unit served in Loir-et-Cher, France from July 1918 to January 1919.
-The Emory Unit, Base Hospital 43 was remobilized during the Second World War and served in the North African campaign and Europe.
-To recognize Emory's participation in the war effort, a ship was christened M.S.
-Emory Victory and served through World War II and in the Korean War.
+In 1917, the United States joined the First World War, and Emory University responded by organizing a medical unit composed of faculty and alumni of the medical school.
+The unit, which became known as Emory Unit, Base Hospital 43, served in Loir-et-Cher, France, from July 1918 to January 1919.
+During the Second World War, the Emory Unit was mobilized once again and served in the North African campaign and Europe.
+Emory's contributions to the war effort were recognized by christening a ship, M.S.
+Emory Victory, which served during World War II and the Korean War.

 In the 1940s, Emory University students, alumni, and faculty served in the Asia-Pacific War and European theater of World War II.
 Lieutenant Commander James L. Starnes, a graduate of Emory Law, was the navigator of the battleship USS Missouri and served as officer of the deck during the signing of the Japanese Instrument of Surrender.
 Bobby Jones, the golfer, served during the Battle of Normandy.
-Dr. Alfred A. Weinstein, a professor of surgery at Emory University School of Medicine, was a prisoner of war of the Empire of Japan between 1942 and 1945.
-His memoir, "Barbed Wire Surgeon", is considered one of the finest accounts concerning allied prisoners under Japanese captivity and highlights the abuses of the war criminal Mutsuhiro Watanabe.
+Alfred A. Weinstein, a professor of surgery at Emory University School of Medicine, was a prisoner of war of the Empire of Japan between 1942 and 1945.
+His memoir, Barbed Wire Surgeon, is considered one of the finest accounts concerning allied prisoners under Japanese captivity and highlights the abuses of the war criminal Mutsuhiro Watanabe.
 Kiyoshi Tanimoto, who graduated from the Candler School of Theology in 1940 and is portrayed in John Hersey's Hiroshima, was able to organize the Hiroshima Maidens reconstructive surgery program based on the associations he made while studying in the United States.
 Tatsumasa Shirakawa, a Japanese student at the Candler School of Theology, was placed under arrest temporarily until Dean Henry Burton Trimble negotiated his release.
 Emory helped the nation prepare for war by participating in the V-12 Navy College Training Program and Army Specialized Training Program, programs designed to supplement the force of commissioned officers in the United States Navy and United States Army.
 The Candler School of Theology trained men for military chaplaincy.
 During the war, university enrollment boasted two military students for every one civilian.
 Emory University alumni would go on to serve in the Korean War, Second Indochina War (Vietnam War), Persian Gulf War, Yugoslav Wars, and the Global War on Terrorism.